ministryofjustice/dps-monitor/README.md

-NOTM Monitoring
+DPS Monitoring
 ====
-Monitoring for the Nomis Elite API and NOTM projects.
+Monitoring for the DPS Services and Projects

 The project is based on Smashing.